hobarthackerspace/hobarthackerspace.github.io/_pages/facilities.md

 For electronics we have an [electronics workbench plus test & rework equipment](/facilities/electronics-lab/).

-And of course lots of tables set up for your computers (or use the ones that we have).
+And of course lots of tables set up so that you can bring your computers (or use the ones that we have).

 We even have our own [Amateur Radio station](/facilities/radio-station/)!